Probably not your mother: on beta readers and critique partners

 I’ve always found critique partners and groups in writing classes or conferences—both of which you should be attending if you’re serious about learning the craft.
 There are also meetups in most major cities where you can befriend other writers and become part of the local community.

 As for beta readers, there are many online options.
-A good place to start is GoodReads (Beta Reader Group).
-Another popular site is CritiqueMatch.com, with free and paid options.
+The Darling Axe offers a beta reader service.
+Another good place to start is GoodReads (Beta Reader Group).
 Of course, the Twitter #WritingCommunity is always an excellent resource.